I. Why build a capsule wardrobe?

 An ideal wardrobe is a very personal thing.
 We all lead different lives, and our clothes should fit those lives, not the other way round.

 What do I mean by that?
-Well, every item in your wardrobe should (a) have a purpose, (b) fit your lifestyle and (c) reflect your personal style.
-If you find that you have more than the necessary number of items fulfilling the same purpose, you are wasting space in your wardrobe.
+Well, every item in your wardrobe should (a) have a purpose, and (b) reflect your personal style.
+If you find that you have more than the necessary number of items fulfilling the same purpose or items that you don't need/like at all, you are wasting space in your wardrobe.

 All of these factors vary from person to person.
-So while the capsule wardrobe in its original formulation is a great starting point for building a wardrobe, it must be tailored to the individual.
+So unlike the generic capsule wardrobe instructions you see everywhere, it is not possible to create a magic one-size-fits-all formula.
+A wardrobe must be tailored to the individual who owns it.
 And that is where the concept wardrobe comes in.